maueroats/teaching--2020-2021/content/ap-cs/java/review/sem1final/index.md

       90 60 80          -8  90 40
       xx 40 xx          yy 240 yy

-Find the average height of all of the saddles in an array.
+Find the average height of all of the middle numbers in all of the saddles in an array.

     public static int avg_saddle(int[][] nums)